centreon/centreon-stream-connector-scripts/modules/docs/sc_event.md

 ## Introduction

-The sc_param module provides methods to help you handle parameters for your stream connectors.
-It also provides a list of default parameters that are available for every stream connectors (the complete list is below).
+The sc_event module provides methods to help you handle events for your stream connectors.
 It has been made in OOP (object oriented programming)

 ## Module initialization